 - Data pathways use Ethernet-based communication with higher bandwidth and redundancy mechanisms in order to transmit data packets from multiple devices on the network.

 - Following IEC 61850 guarantees that your substation’s products will be compatible with other IEC 61850-compliant products.
 The goal here is to make it easier to expand your substation operation in the future.

 - High speed IED-to-IED communication (via TSN) provides transfer times that are guaranteed.

 Layout of an IEC 61850 substation.

-The Need for TSN in Substation Communications
+The Need for Real Time Communication in Substations

 Substation communication networks play a critical role in the real-time, mission-critical operations of substations.
 While substations previously relied on analog and one-way communication, modern substations can transmit data back and forth across a single layer and also vertically between layers.

 This advancement was meant to decongest the substation network by giving time-sensitive measurement data sent from the Process Level to the Mergin Units (MUs) at the Bay Level and to the protection and control IEDs in the Station Bus Level.
 This vertical communication is connected via high speed and bandwidth guaranteed Ethernet network.